Find Full-Text Articles?

 When you click on a Check for Full Text @ Drake link, information from the article you are viewing is compared with a database that contains all of the journal titles to which the Library has full-text access.

 - If a match is found in one of our online journals or databases, you will be connected directly to the full-text.

-- If a match is found and we only have the print journal available, you will be connected to the journal record in the Library’s online catalog.
-That record will display where the journal can be found and what date coverage we have.
+- If a match is found and we only have the print journal available, you will be connected to the journal record in SuperSearch, which will display where in the library the journal can be found and what date coverage we have.